Getting to know Google Sheets

-Watch the video to learn how to navigate the Google Spreadsheets interface.
+Watch the video to learn how to navigate the Google Sheets interface.

-Google Spreadsheets is a web-based spreadsheet application that allows you to store and organize different types of information, much like Microsoft Excel.
-While Google Spreadsheets does not offer all of Excel's advanced features, it's easy to create and edit spreadsheets ranging from the simple to the complex.
+Google Sheets is a web-based spreadsheet application that allows you to store and organize different types of information, much like Microsoft Excel.
+While Google Sheets does not offer all of Excel's advanced features, it's easy to create and edit spreadsheets ranging from the simple to the complex.

 While you might think spreadsheets are only used by certain people to process complicated numbers and data, they can actually be used for a variety of everyday tasks.
 Whether you're starting a budget, planning a garden, or creating an invoice or just about anything else you can think of, spreadsheets are a great way to organize information.